PSASchool/Python-Slots/wiki.md

 ## How to Start the Slot Machine
 Starting the slot machine is simple.
 Simply double click on the "Run Slot Machine" icon on your desktop.

-If for some reason the Desktop launcher is not working, you can run the game with `python3 ~/Python-Slots/slotmachine/Python-Slots/SlotMachine.py`.
+If for some reason the Desktop launcher is not working, you can run the game by typing `rungame` in the terminal.

 ## Goal
 The goal of the slot machine game is to take home as many rupees as possible by gambling your way to victory.